 Management agrees that qualified accounting personnel are essential to maintaining effective internal controls and accurate financial statements.
 The City completed a full evaluation and revision of the Accountant job description that incorporates more stringent minimum requirements for accounting educational coursework to attract a more focused and experienced professional workforce.
 The City also revised the test for the Accountant job classification with the same financial and analytical focus.
-A recent recruitment resulted in the hiring of five entry-level accountants who will begin employment mid-fiscal year.
-One vacancy remains with the recruitment expected to be completed in spring 2017
+A 2017 recruitment resulted in the hiring of six entry-level accountants who began employment mid-fiscal year.
+Unfortunately, two Accountant 1s have left their positions; one to another agency and one promoted to another division within ASD.
+In addition, one Senior Accountant took a position in a different department of the City, one Supervising Accountant and the newly hired Accounting Manager ended employment with the City.
+All of these positions are in some stage of recruitment and expected to be be filled before summer 2018.
+Although turnover is expected in professional classifications, the City will review possible retention measures in the Accounting Division.
+The City is also reviewing the organizational structure of the Accounting Division and how its work is performed in order to determine if improvements can be made.